bernhardAxonIvy/doc/source/engine-guide/getting-started/index.rst

 For example:

 * We always highly recommend for security reasons the use of a reverse proxy.
-* Users can be managed in an externel user management system to minimise the administration effort.
+* Users can be managed in an external user management system to minimize the administration effort.
-* For high availaibilty, performance and scalabilty the Axon Ivy Engine can be clustered.
+* For high availability, performance and scalability the Axon Ivy Engine can be clustered.

 .. toctree::